masteryoda101/fake_star_check/README.md

-# GitHub Repository Star Analysis
+# GitHub Repository Fake Star Analyzer

 ## Overview
 This Python script analyzes GitHub repositories to identify suspicious stargazing activities.
 It focuses on detecting repositories that might have artificially inflated their star counts, potentially indicating inauthentic popularity.